Buyer Guide

 2. Sending a single quantity with no tiers.
 Pricing at 200 units versus 1,000 units can differ by 30–50% per piece due to setup amortization.
 Sending three quantities in one email costs you two seconds; getting three quotes separately costs you two days.

-3. Describing finish as “shiny” or “clear.”
-Both mean nothing to a fabricator.
-“Diamond-polished edges, matte frosted face panel, as-cut internal edges” is a specification.
-“Shiny” is an aesthetic aspiration that will produce a clarifying question.
+3. Describing finish as β€œshiny” or β€œclear.”
+Both mean nothing to a fabricator. β€œDiamond-polished edges, matte frosted face panel, as-cut internal edges” is a specification. β€œShiny” is an aesthetic aspiration that will produce a clarifying question.

 4. Not stating the application.
 I’ve quoted what I thought was a display case and found out after approval it was meant for food service.
-Application drives material compliance — state it first, not as an afterthought.
+Application drives material compliance β€” state it first, not as an afterthought.

 5. Requesting DDP pricing without an address or HS code.
 Delivered Duty Paid quotes require a destination address and an estimated HS code for import duties.
-Without them, the DDP number is a guess — often low.
+Without them, the DDP number is a guess β€” often low.
 Buyers then see a higher invoice at customs and assume the supplier changed the price.

 What Happens After You Send Your RFQ

 When we receive a complete RFQ at inquiry@wetopacrylic.com, the standard response time is within 24 hours.
 The response includes a line-item quote with material cost, fabrication cost, and packaging cost broken out, lead time confirmation (typically 3–5 days for samples, 15–20 days for production), and any notes on spec alternatives if a material or process substitution would save cost or time.
+Payment structure is standard across orders: a 30% deposit before production, with the balance due before shipment.
+And a line-item quote is worth insisting on from any supplier β€” it is an audit trail that lets you see what the polishing, printing, and packaging each cost, and negotiate or value-engineer specific lines instead of pushing on a single opaque number.

-For procurement teams operating under ISM-recommended sourcing practices3 — competitive bidding, supplier qualification, total cost of ownership evaluation — a complete RFQ enables true apples-to-apples comparison across suppliers.
+For procurement teams operating under ISM-recommended sourcing practices5 β€” competitive bidding, supplier qualification, total cost of ownership evaluation β€” a complete RFQ enables true apples-to-apples comparison across suppliers.
 Incomplete RFQs produce quotes that are not comparable because each fabricator filled the gaps differently.
 The 10 minutes you spend completing this template before sending is recovered many times over in quote quality and negotiation clarity.
+For a recent example of how a complete RFQ collapses lead time on a multi-SKU rollout, see our 50-store retail acrylic display rollout case study.
+To background-check the supplier on the other end of your RFQ β€” capacity, certifications, founding year, scope β€” start at our about page, which is the supplier-qualification view you’d want before opening any quote conversation.

 Footnotes

-1. FDA 21 CFR 177.1010 — Acrylic and modified acrylic plastics for food contact (eCFR) — the US federal regulation defining which acrylic formulations are cleared for direct food contact.
-Specify compliance in any RFQ for serving trays, food-display cases, or products contacting edible items.
+2. FDA 21 CFR 177.1010 β€” Acrylic and modified acrylic plastics for food contact (eCFR) β€” the US federal regulation defining which acrylic formulations are cleared for direct food contact.
+Specify compliance in any RFQ for serving trays, food-display cases, or products contacting edible items. ↩

-2. Incoterms 2020 — International Chamber of Commerce — the standard set of international trade terms defining which party bears responsibility for freight, insurance, and customs at each stage of shipment.
-Use the exact Incoterm abbreviation (FOB, CIF, DDP) in your RFQ to ensure quotes are comparable across suppliers.
+4. Incoterms 2020 β€” International Chamber of Commerce β€” the standard set of international trade terms defining which party bears responsibility for freight, insurance, and customs at each stage of shipment.
+Use the exact Incoterm abbreviation (FOB, CIF, DDP) in your RFQ to ensure quotes are comparable across suppliers. ↩

-3. Institute for Supply Management (ISM) — the leading professional association for supply chain and procurement, publishing standards and best practices for RFQ processes, supplier evaluation, and sourcing strategy.
-ISM’s sourcing frameworks emphasize complete specifications as the foundation of competitive bidding.
+5. Institute for Supply Management (ISM) β€” the leading professional association for supply chain and procurement, publishing standards and best practices for RFQ processes, supplier evaluation, and sourcing strategy.
+ISM’s sourcing frameworks emphasize complete specifications as the foundation of competitive bidding. ↩

 Share this guide